Office of Research & Development

-Hearing loss affects more than 28 million Americans, including more than half of those over age 75.
-Hearing problems—including tinnitus, which is a ringing, buzzing, or other type of noise that originates in the head—are by far the most prevalent service-connected disability among American Veterans.
+Hearing loss affects approximately 37.5 million Americans aged 18 and over, including more than half of those over age 75.
+Hearing problems—including tinnitus, which is a perceived ringing or other type of noise in the ears—are by far the most prevalent service-connected disability among American Veterans.

 Some hearing loss can be reversed through surgery or medication.
-In other cases, hearing loss is permanent, but can be reduced through the use of hearing aids.
-Though almost all people with hearing loss could be helped by hearing aids, only about 1 in 5 who would benefit from them uses them, according to the National Institute on Deafness and Other Communication Disorders.
+In other cases, hearing loss is permanent, but can often be improved through the use of hearing aids.
+Only about one in five people who would benefit from hearing aids uses them, according to the National Institute on Deafness and Other Communication Disorders.

-VA researchers, engineers, and clinicians are studying ways to prevent, diagnose, and treat hearing loss.
+VA researchers are studying ways to prevent, diagnose, and treat hearing loss and related issues.
 They are also addressing a wide range of technological, medical, rehabilitative, and social issues associated with tinnitus and blast exposure.

 In 1997, VA established NCRAR to study hearing problems in Veterans, and to develop effective treatments.
-Researchers here work to alleviate communication, social, and economic problems resulting from hearing loss and tinnitus.
+Researchers work to alleviate communication, social, and economic problems in Veterans resulting from hearing loss and tinnitus.

 Among the topics studied at the center are methods of early detection of hearing loss; the effects of certain diseases or conditions, such as diabetes and multiple sclerosis, on auditory functioning; and the impact of auditory problems on speech perception.

-Center researchers and their colleagues throughout VA system also looking at ways to improve speech recognition in noisy areas for people with hearing impairments, and studying the combined effects of aging and noise exposure on hearing.
+NCRAR researchers are also looking for ways to improve speech recognition in noisy areas for people with hearing impairments and are studying the combined effects of aging and noise exposure on hearing.

-Hearing aids are small electronic devices worn in or behind the ear that amplify sounds to someone with hearing loss.
+Hearing aids are small electronic devices worn inside or behind the ear that amplify sounds for a person with hearing impairment.
 Although hearing devices have been used for centuries, the first electronic hearing aid was developed in the early 1950s.
 These devices have become smaller and more sophisticated over time.